Rezi47/plotTools/README.md

 # Data Plotting and Extraction Tool
-This Python script is designed to read, process, and visualize various types of simulation data from files.
-It supports extracting time-series data for multiple variables from a range of file formats and provides functionality for plotting the data and saving it as CSV files.
+This Python script is designed to read, process, and visualize simulation data from various file formats.
+It supports extracting time-series data for multiple variables, visualizing the data with flexible plotting options, and saving the extracted data as CSV files for further analysis.
+It works with OpenFOAM simulation results and other structured data files.

 ## Features
 - Data Extraction: The script can extract data such as motion, force, flux, and interface height from specific file formats (e.g., OpenFOAM simulation results).